CUIndependent/iOS-app/README.md

-# CUI
+# CU Independent App
 The iOS app for the <a href='http://www.cuindependent.com'>CU Independent newspaper</a>

 ## Authors
-- Kylie Dale
+- Kylie Dale (kylie.dale@colorado.edu)
-- Michael Guida
+- Michael Guida (michael.guida@colorado.edu)

+## TODO

+- Finish basic storyboard for all screens
+- Layout custom cells for the feed
+- pull in data from cuindependent.com to get articles
+- pull in data from https://github.com/mguida22/cu-poi for the campus map

 ## Feature List
 - Feed of stories